 Intravenous Drug Practice Can Lead To Serious Health Problems

-Most substance addicts usually start smoking, snorting or ingesting some substance until their substance dependence increases that they seek stronger, faster highs and, eventually begin abusing substances such as heroin and cocaine intravenously.
+Most substance addicts usually start smoking, snorting, or ingesting some substance until their substance dependence increases that they seek stronger, faster highs and, eventually begin abusing substances such as heroin and cocaine intravenously.

 They choose to inject intravenously because it has more powerful and instant effects.
 Few consider that injecting these substances can cause harmful health effects and permanent damage, making it a highly risky practice.
 There are some possible health consequences of using a syringe to inject substances, some of them are infections, cardiovascular disease, and overdose.

-Some effects of intravenous drug use are:
+Some effects of IV drug use are:

-- Abscess – An abscess is a warm and inflamed easily pressed mass usually surrounded by a colored area that range from a shade of pink to deep red.
+- Abscess – An abscess is a warm and inflamed easily pressed mass usually surrounded by a colored area that ranges from a shade of pink to deep red.
 The middle of an abscess is full of pus and fluids.

 - Darkly pigmented skin of the affected area